There are four critical steps to overhauling your website:

 That’s an efficient process where each person had a specific role that leveraged their education and skills and played an important part in the successful accomplishment of the mission.
 But the personnel are not interchangeable.

 If you took Kirk out of the process, you get a website designed by a scientist.
-That is, a logical, technically efficient site that could be interchanged with any of your close competitors.
+That is, a logical, technically efficient site, but one that could be interchanged with any of your close competitors.

 Why?
 Because there’s no Capt.
 Kirk — no one to ensure you “boldly go” anywhere.